-Opinion | Trump’s biggest CPAC lie unmasks a vile truth.
+Opinion | Trump’s big CPAC lie unmasks a vile truth.
 Democrats ignore it at their peril.

 This simply requires Democrats to pass the For the People Act in the Senate and House.
 It includes numerous provisions that would make voting and registration easier; curb restrictions on voting and vote-by-mail; mandate nonpartisan redistricting commissions; and restore voting rights protections gutted by the Supreme Court.

 The GOP actions also require Democrats to be prepared to end the legislative filibuster when Republicans block the package in the Senate.
 Yes, Democrats face major obstacles to this in the form of Sens.
-Joe Manchin (W.V.) and Kyrsten Sinema (Ariz.).
+Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.).

 But a case must be made to those holdouts that Democrats cannot allow Republicans to grind their agenda to a screeching halt — in the face of multiple short and long term crises facing the country — through the exercise of minority rule, facilitated by what has become yet another cynically-wielded tool of counter-majoritarian obstructionism.